markdingram/markdingram.github.io/_posts/2020-06-27-clojure-aot.md

 A few reasons are given on the Clojure website, but the main purpose I've come across is for Java interop, generating named classes for use by Java.
 For example AWS Lambda will require a class that implements `com.amazonaws.services.lambda.runtime.RequestStreamHandler` included in the Lambda ZIP.

-> If the long Clojure startup times are an issue for the particular use case consider using the excellent [Babashka](https://github.com/borkdude/babashka) instead of core Clojure.
+> If the long Clojure startup times are an issue for your use case consider using the excellent [Babashka](https://github.com/borkdude/babashka) instead of core Clojure.

 What are Java Annotation Processors?